-Frontline is committed to respecting your right to privacy and protecting your personal information.
-Frontline is bound by the National Privacy Principles in the Privacy Act 1988 (Commonwealth) and its amendments and any other applicable laws and codes affecting you personal information.
+Frontline Human Resources (FHR) is committed to respecting your right to privacy and protecting your personal information.
+FHR is bound by the National Privacy Principles in the Privacy Act 1988 (Commonwealth) and its amendments and any other applicable laws and codes affecting your personal information.
 This Policy outlines how we manage your personal information, the sorts of personal information that is held and for what purpose, as well as how the information is collected, held, used and disclosed.

 Sensitive information: information relating to an individual’s health, racial or ethnic origins, political or religious beliefs.

 Non personal information: general information that is deemed to be non-personal such as aggregate average data pertaining to web site hits; information that is non- specific.

 NPP: means the National Privacy Principles that are contained in Schedule 3 of the Privacy Act 1988 (Cth).
 The PSA establishes ten (10) NPPs as the minimum privacy standards for the private sector.

 Privacy Officer:is an employee delegated by FHR with the responsibility of ensuring the Company complies with the Privacy Act, and who investigates